- Car Accidents

-Filing a lawsuit after an accident without a personal injury attorney requires an extensive amount of paperwork.
+Filing court papers for a lawsuit after an accident without a personal injury attorney requires an extensive amount of paperwork.
 Here are some steps to help you through the free online forms provided by the California Judicial Council.

 Let’s assume you have been injured in a car accident that wasn’t your fault.
 Most of the forms you’ll need will have a space at the top for “Attorney or Party Without Attorney”.
 If you are not being represented by a personal injury attorney, you will enter your own name and contact information on all forms.

 In the right column, you will see a space listed for your case number.
 As a brand new case, you will not have this yet; however once assigned your case number will remain the same throughout the duration of your litigation.

 Under case name, you will list the names of the parties, listing yourself as the plaintiff.
 If there is more than one defendant, you can list as many names as the space will accommodate.
 To abbreviate, you can list the defendant’s name followed by et al.

 While browsing all forms, select the drop down bar for Case Management and select form number CM-010, Civil Case Cover Sheet.
 This form allows you to select the type of case you are filing.
 Remember, you are only checking one box so choose the one that best describes your case.